Choi-Seunghwan/choish-blog/README.md

 you can also use the Docker to deploy applications

-see the readme.
-You will know the deployment process.
+see the readme. you will know the deployment process.

 ## Demo
 [http://choiseunghwan.tk/](http://choiseunghwan.tk/)